 "It makes no sense to continue a prohibition on marijuana when these two substances, when abused, are a proven greater danger to health and society," said Blumenauer.

-Marijuana is also effective in treating opioid addiction, PTSD, epilepsy, intractable pain, and many other illnesses.
-Veterans' groups have repeatedly requested that the government reschedule marijuana because of its healing qualities but have been unsuccessful, forcing vets to suffer, use addictive prescription drugs, or break the law to find relief.
+Marijuana also may be effective for different conditions.
+Veterans' groups have repeatedly requested that the government reschedule marijuana because of its qualities but have been unsuccessful, forcing vets to suffer, use addictive prescription drugs, or break the law to find relief.